PaperPrototype/Intro-to-Scripting-Games-Java/02 - Colors/english.md

 background(0, 0, 0);
 ```

-If you are a nerd, you can skip this explanation and head strait to the docs here [https://processing.org/reference/#color](https://processing.org/reference/#color)
+If you are a diehard programmer you can skip this explanation and head strait to the docs here [https://processing.org/reference/#color](https://processing.org/reference/#color)

 Otherwise keep reading for my exemplary guidance.

-If you ran this code, you won't see anything exciting.
+If you run this code, you won't see anything exciting.
 Just a black void.
 Lets draw a rectangle on top of the void (and hopefully make it less void'ish).

 (here is my code)
 ```java